qgriffith-zz/OpenEats/docs/install.rst

 Database
 =========
-OpenEats2 has been tested with `MySQL`_ and `SQLite`_  technically it should be able to work under any 'django supported'_ database.
+OpenEats2 has been tested with `MySQL`_ and `SQLite`_  technically it should be able to work under any `django supported`_ database.
 SQLite is built into python and does not require any additional software.

 MySQL